burtek/eslint-config/README.md

 This is repository with my `eslint` configs for multiple purposes that are used (or will be used) in my other projects.

+## WARNING

+This README is outdated, please wait for 2.0.0 docs.

 ## Install

 ```bash